 Ever heard of Charles Bronson?
 He is one of the toughest and most violent British criminals who’s been serving time since 1974, often confined to isolation.
 But Bronson found solace in exercising regularly, or more specifically, exercising regularly in the most extreme ways possible.
-His daily training routine includes up to 3,000 push-ups and 800 dips and he holds the record for most push-ups performed in one hour in a prison – 1,727.
+His daily prison workout includes up to 3,000 push-ups and 800 dips and he holds the record for most push-ups performed in one hour in a prison – 1,727.

-Naturally, all of those years spent behind the bars and in grueling workouts have made him a man with superhuman fitness powers and a long list of attacks on inmates and prison staff.
+Naturally, all of those years spent behind the bars and in grueling workouts have made Charles Bronson a man with superhuman fitness powers and a long list of attacks on inmates and prison staff.
 Weighing 210lbs and standing 5’10’’ tall, Bronson has bent metal cell doors with his bare hands – or that’s what they say.

 During the last decade, Bronson became a published author.
 One of his eleven books, titled “Solitary Fitness”, features the methods behind his legendary strength, developed without any access to modern equipment and supplements.
-In it he advises bodybuilders not to “waste money on gym fees, protein drinks or muggy s******s,” but instead to use whatever tools their environment has to offer.
+In it, he advises bodybuilders not to “waste money on gym fees, protein drinks or muggy s******s,” but instead to use whatever tools their environment has to offer.

 “Pull ups off a tree branch or swing bar in a park, step ups off a park bench, swim in a river, a lake, the sea, sit up on grass or the sand.
-Dips off a fence or a park entrance bar – it’s all free.”
+Dips off a fence or a park entrance bar – it’s all free.” – Says Bronson about his prison workout.

 Although most of us won’t have the need to learn how to create a high effective workout only by using the worn out, limited equipment in a jail yard, or in the tiny space of a prison cell, we could all benefit from the fitness wisdom of prisoners all over the world, who are constantly inventing new creative ways to build muscle and strength with the minimum resources possible.